cilium/cilium/Documentation/gettingstarted/hubble.rst

    Max Flows: 16384

-In order to avoid passing ``--server localhost:4245`` to ever command below, you may export the following environment variable:
+In order to avoid passing ``--server localhost:4245`` to every command, you may export the following environment variable:

 .. parsed-literal::
    $ export HUBBLE_DEFAULT_SOCKET_PATH=localhost:4245